avanier's banner

 • Numbers and emojis are allowed after the initial letter

-All custom elements need to have closing tags.
-All custom elements behave like inline ones by default.
+All custom elements need to have closing tags and behave like inline ones by default.
 Just don’t use them over semantic HTML.

 validation